nuremics/nuremics/README.md

 **NUREMICS®** is built with the ambition of bringing robust software engineering practices into Python-driven scientific research and development.

 While Python has become the de facto standard for scientific computing, its use in R&D environments is often limited to ad-hoc scripts or notebooks.
 This leads to critical limitations: unclear definition of inputs, algorithms, and outputs; hard-coded parameters that hinder reproducibility; and inefficient workflows for exploring parameter spaces.
 As a result, scientific studies are often conducted in a “one-shot” manner, making them difficult to reproduce or extend.
 Output data is rarely traceable in a structured way, and codebases suffer from poor modularity, limited reusability, and frequent duplication.
-These challenges are compounded when teams grow, as scripts and notebooks are difficult to scale and maintain collaboratively, increasing the risk of undetected errors.
+These challenges are compounded when teams grow, as scripts and notebooks are difficult to scale and maintain collaboratively, slowing down innovation and increasing the risk of undetected errors.

 In regulated industries where scientific results directly support product development (e.g., MedTech, Biotech, Aerospace), such fragility can have severe consequences.
 This is also why many of these industries remain hesitant to adopt Python and its powerful open ecosystem, due to concerns about reliability and long-term maintainability.